WildernessLabs/Documentation/docs/Meadow/Meadow_Desktop/Meadow_Windows/index.md

     }
     ```

-    This is a simple Meadow.Windows app that will output some messages to the console at various stages of the Meadow app.
+    This simple app logs messages at various stages of the Meadow application.

-1. Build the app for your development machine using either Visual Studio or the `dotnet` tool.
+1. Build the app:

     ```command
     dotnet build
     ```

-1. Run the app.
+1. Run the app:

     ```command
     dotnet run
     ```

-    At the end of the Meadow app launch output, you should see the following output from your app.
+    The console output should display:

     ```console
     Initialize...